 Please submit an electronic copy of your application form along with the following supplemental material (one electronic copy of each, identified by section A-E).

 A. Statement (not to exceed 1,000 words) describing your journalistic experience and professional goals, and explaining how this fellowship will benefit your career.
 (To be provided by all applicants.)

 B. A list of science courses taken after high school and a brief description of any science laboratory or research experience you have had.
 (To be provided by all applicants.)

 D. A brief statement describing your proficiency in English.
 (To be provided by all applicants whose first language is not English.)

-F. Three confidential letters of recommendation, mailed or e-mailed by the evaluators directly to the Logan Science Journalism Program at the MBL (email@example.com), no later than March 1.
+E. Two confidential letters of recommendation, mailed or e-mailed by the evaluators directly to the Logan Science Journalism Program at the MBL (email@example.com), no later than March 1.
 Where possible, one letter should be from a current or recent supervisor of your professional work.